varocketry/guitar-mastery-hub/public/lessons/lesson_007_foundation_review_assessment.md

 - Identify specific areas for continued improvement
 - Play complete songs from start to finish at 70-80 BPM
 - Understand the **shape families** you've learned (Den Lopez approach)
-- Celebrate your Foundation Phase completion! ðŸŽ‰
+- Celebrate your Foundation Phase completion! 🎉

 ---